Sahara (2005 film): Production

 Principal photography began in November 2003, with the film being shot primarily on-location in Morocco, with portions in England (Hampshire and Shepperton Studios) and in Spain.
 One 46-second action sequence cost $2 million to film but ended up not making the final cut.
 McConaughey was paid $8 million, Penélope Cruz was paid $1.6 million, and Rainn Wilson was paid $45,000.
 A total of 10 screenwriters were used to polish the script, with four eventually receiving credit, which added $3.8 million to the film's budget; David S. Ward made $500,000 for his uncredited work.

 Costs and bribery allegations

 Initially green-lit with a production budget of $80 million, costs rose to $100 million by the time shooting started and had ballooned to $160 million by the time production wrapped, with a further $61 million in distribution expenses.
 In 2014, the Los Angeles Times listed the film as one of the most expensive flops of all time.

-The Los Angeles Times presented an extensive special report on April 15, 2007, dissecting the budget of Sahara as an example of how Hollywood movies can cost so much to produce and fail.
+The Los Angeles Times presented an extensive special report on April 15, 2007, dissecting the budget of Sahara as an example of how Hollywood films can have such large bugets yet still be unprofitable.
 Many of the often closely held documents had been leaked after a lawsuit involving the film.
-Among some of the items in the budget were bribes to the Moroccan government, some of which may have been legally questionable under American law.
+Among items in the Sahara budget were payments to the Moroccan government, some of which may have been legally questionable or bribes under American law.